trevorsandy/lpub3d/assets/docs/lpub3d/README.txt

 Fix: Incorrectly formatted Windows paths in LDView .ini files.
 This correction addresses the reported bugs 1. faded parts not displayed when using the LDView renderer and 2. cannot generate multiple images in single-call when using LDView renderer.
 See https://github.com/trevorsandy/lpub3d/issues/38 and https://github.com/trevorsandy/lpub3d/issues/42 for further details. #38 #42

-Fix: Add import colours from alternate colour-code file when defined.
-If an alternate colour code file is defined in Preferences, give this file precedence over LDConfig.ldr.
+Fix: Add import colours from alternate color-code file when defined.
+If an alternate color code file is defined in Preferences, give this file precedence over LDConfig.ldr.

-Fix: Spelling for default fade colour name.
+Fix: Spelling for default fade color name.
 LDConfig.ldr uses UK spelling for Grey vs. US spelling, Gray.

 Fix: Add recursive function to clear Page CSI cache.
 This correction enables clearing all associated CSI image generation artifacts which may include multiple ldr and image files for nested callouts.